rcl-cloud-apps/cloud101/subscription.md

 Your cloud resources will be provided by Microsoft Azure (data centre servers, hardware, networking and platforms), you will use these services in the **RCL Web Apps + TLS/SSL** cloud management portal to create web applications for your business.

-In this section, you will subscribe to a free 30 day trial of the **RCL Web Apps + TLS/SSL** SaaS application.
+In this section, you will subscribe for a free 30 day trial of the **RCL Web Apps + TLS/SSL** SaaS application.

 - In the Azure Portal, search for the 'Marketplace' and open it